fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     The Fire, they are exposed to it, morning and afternoon.
 And on the Day when the Hour will be established (it will be said to the angels): "Cause Firaun’s (Pharaoh) people to enter the severest torment!"
     Quran, surah Ghafir (The Forgiver) 40:46

+According to Ibn Hazm, Barzakh is also the place for the unborn souls, existing in the lowest heaven, where an angel blows the soul into wombs.

+In hadith, Ibn al-Qayyim cites that, albeit not mentioned in the Quran, souls in Al-Barzakh would be grouped with others matching in purity or impurity.
+In Islam, the soul and the body are independent of each other.
+This is significant in Barzakh, because only a person's soul goes to Barzakh and not their physical body.
+Since one's soul is divorced from their body in Barzakh, the belief is that no progress or improvements to one's past life can be made.
+If a person experienced a life of sin and worldly pleasures, one cannot try to perform good deeds in order to reach Jannah Paradise.
+In Sufism the Barzakh or Alam-e-Araf is not only where the human soul resides after death but it is also a place that the soul can visit during sleep and meditation.

 #### 3 Goups in Barzakh [TBD]

 The question of reward and punishment in Barzakh is very complicated.
 Allah decides every thing according to His own plan, which, of course, is based upon mercy and justice -justice for all and mercy for the believers.
 Obviously, every case is dealt with on its own merit.
 Therefore, it is very difficult to lay down any hard and fast rule.
 Still, what appears from the traditions of the Masumeen (A) may be summed up as follows: